Browse A-Z

 Men and women with familial hypercholesterolemia typically are at increased risk of early heart attacks.

-Risk of death varies among people with familial hypercholesterolemia.
-If you inherit two copies of the defective gene, you have a poorer outcome.
+The risk of death varies among people with familial hypercholesterolemia.
+If you inherit two copies of the variant gene, you have a poorer outcome.
 That type of familial hypercholesterolemia does not respond well to treatment and may cause an early heart attack.

 Possible Complications